Samourai-Wallet/boltzmann/README.md

 [-p OR --rpc] = Use bitcoind's RPC interface as source of blockchain data

-[-T OR --testnet] = Use blockchain.info testnet3 as source of blockchain data
+[-T OR --testnet] = Use testnet3 as source of blockchain data

-[-s OR --smartbit] = Use Smartbit testnet3 as source of blockchain data
+[-s OR --smartbit] = Use Smartbit as source of blockchain data

 [-d OR --duration] = Maximum number of seconds allocated to the processing of a single transaction.
                      Default value is 600 seconds.